 The Aerospace 3D printing market reached USD 1.9 billion in 2021.
 3D printing enables the creation of complex geometric designs with lighter weight.
 An aircraft's weight can substantially impact its payload, fuel use, and carbon dioxide emissions.

 Rapid prototyping is probably the key purpose of 3D printing usage in the automotive industry.
 Prototyping offers a way to test and validate parts before they are manufactured.
 A quick and cost-effective design and production of parts can be achieved using 3D printing technology.
 Customized parts production using 3D printing is also an emerging trend.
 For example, aluminum alloy can now be used with 3printing to produce exhaust pipes.

 3D printing excels at producing patient-specific devices such as prosthetics and implants.
 These devices can be produced faster and more affordably than with traditional manufacturing methods.
-The 3D printing market for medical devices was valued by Markets and Markets at 2.3 billion in 2021.
+The 3D printing market for medical devices was valued by Markets and Markets at USD 2.3 billion in 2021.

 3D printing capabilities allow detailed and complex robotic parts to be manufactured quickly.
 Other crucial factors like reduced weight and customizability can also be achieved, especially when producing parts like robot sensors and grippers.